 - Eliminate all GMOs (genetically modified foods).

-- Eliminate dairy, gluten, corn, pork, red meat, farmed fish, fried foods, fast food, processed foods, artificial ingredients, refined vegetable oils, hydrogenated oils, iodized salt, and alcohol.
+- Stop eating dairy, gluten, corn, pork, red meat, farmed fish, fried foods, fast food, processed foods, artificial ingredients, refined vegetable oils, hydrogenated oils, iodized salt, and alcohol.

 - Eat an abundance of fresh fruits, vegetables, and leafy greens.

 - Use only unrefined oils, such as extra virgin olive oil and coconut oil.